Lifetime mortgage FAQs

 How do we calculate an Early Repayment Charge?

-The way we calculate an Early Repayment Charge is detailed in our PDF file: Optional Payment Lifetime Mortgages - All you need to know Q0056890 PDF size: 9.6MB , where you can find more information on when an Early Repayment Charge can apply and how we calculate the charge.
+The way we calculate an Early Repayment Charge is detailed in our PDF file: Optional Payment Lifetime Mortgages - All you need to know Q0056890 PDF size: 1.9MB , this will provide you with more information on when an Early Repayment Charge can apply and how we calculate the charge.

 How is interest calculated?